 Similarly, to the target audience adjustment, tailor the ad copy to be the most relevant to your demographic and seasonality of it.
 Perhaps during certain times of the year, your target audience that’s the most likely to convert is significantly younger or older than the average.
 Take the demographic data into account and tailor your campaigns to reach the highest potential.

-Include an enticing call to action, which will drive urgency to complete an action, such as Book your holiday now!
+Include an enticing call to action in PPC ads, which will drive urgency to complete an action, such as Book your holiday now!
 Create two or more ad copies per keyword to use A/B testing to determine which one performs better.
 With this data-based knowledge, you will be able to structure your ad campaigns smartly.

 Utilise ad extensions

-Ad extensions help make your ad more interactive and invite users to complete an action after viewing your ad, such as a to call your company, visit our location-specific landing pages, or send a message.
+Ad extensions help make your PPC ad more interactive and invite users to complete an action after viewing your ad, such as a to call your company, visit our location-specific landing pages, or send a message.

 You can use: